-Your provider will assess whether you meet the eligibility requirements for a SA-HELP loan.
-Please contact your provider directly if you require more information about this process.
+Your provider will assess whether you meet the eligibility requirements for OS-HELP.
+Please contact your provider if you require more information about the application process or your eligibility.

 You must provide your TFN because your HELP debt is repaid through the Australian tax system.